andrewdaoust/cka-prep/docs/fundamentals/chapter01.md

 :::note
 *This is the instance chose by the instructor in the course demo.
 Chosen for the better networking performance.

-What sort of network performace do we need?
+What sort of network performance do we need?
 Will a `t2.medium` or a `t3a.large` be sufficient?
 Running that for 8 hr/day with 20 GB storage will run ~$37/person if each person runs a master and worker node for themselves.
 :::